chino/enet-c-lua-relay/README.md

 	This serves mainly as an example.

-	It demonstrates using Enet, binding C to Lua, and simple relay server.
+	It demonstrates using Enet, binding C to Lua, and a simple relay server.

 Build: